Surprising Ways Creative Writing Can Help Your Child Learn

 byElizabeth Preston

-Fear not, for this ultimate guide will show you how to prepare for college in high school and what to do to prepare for college life.
+Fear not, for this ultimate guide will tell you how to prepare for college while still in high school.

 There are several factors that go into choosing the right school for you.
 Ask yourself:

 After you answer these questions and discuss them with your family, you will need to do some research.
 U.S. News & World Report publishes a “Best Colleges” ranking that will help you to explore schools’ rankings, programs, amenities, and values.
 You can also read student reviews of schools.
 Look for schools that best answer the above questions.
-Book a campus visit if possible.
+Look for schools that best answer the above questions.

 Choose 4–12 schools to apply to and break them down into your reach schools, target schools, and safety schools.
-Be realistic about the colleges’ acceptance rates and what you bring to the table.
+Be realistic about the colleges' acceptance rates and if you need to do any extra work to improve your grades or standardized test scores.
+If you’re worried that you’ll be late applying to college, there are always ways to catch up and make use of the time.

-Keep all of this information in one place, such as a notebook or folder, so that you can easily reference it in the future.
+Keep all of this information in one place so that you can easily reference it in the future.
 Write down the deadlines for each schools’ application materials and financial aid options.

 Although some schools are deemphasizing standardized testing, many still require the scores in application materials.
 Check to see if your chosen schools require the tests.
 If they do, then it’s time to get studying.

 Most schools ask for two or three letters of recommendation.
-Oftentimes, students ask their teachers, coaches, or advisors.
-You should ask someone who knows you well, has taught or interacted with you within the last year or two, and who is not related to you.
+Oftentimes, students ask their teachers, coaches, or advisors to write them letters, but the important thing is to ask someone who knows you well, has taught or interacted with you within the last year or two, and who is not related to you.

 Once the person you have selected has agreed to write you a letter, provide them with a list of schools that you are applying to, a resume listing your accomplishments and skills (you can draft this using your college portfolio), and a thank-you note.

-Complete a Federal Student Aid (FASFA) form, which allows you to demonstrate financial need.
-Many scholarships and other forms of financial aid require a FASFA to be on file.
-You will likely need to work with your family to fill out this form.
+Complete a Federal Student Aid (FAFSA) form, which allows you to demonstrate financial need.
+Many scholarships and other forms of financial aid require a FAFSA to be on file.
+You will need to work with your family to fill out this form.
 After this, you will receive a link to your Student Aid Report (SAR).
 Review it and ensure that all the information is correct.

 You can check on the status of your application and whether or not you are missing any materials by calling each school’s admissions and records department.

-There are a few tasks that you should complete, as well as skills that you should learn, in order to prepare for your freshman year of college.
+There are a few tasks that you should complete, as well as skills that you should learn, to prepare for your freshman year of college.

 While the course catalogue may feel awe-inspiring, keep in mind several considerations when selecting your courses, including: